kanata-php/kanata/docs/Readme.md

 > ```
 >
 > This will broadcast the message "Hello Team!" on the "team-1" channel.
 If you skip the "channel" the
-> message will be broadcasted to all available connections.
+> message will broadcast to all available connections (fanout).

 ### Events